 Current Limiting Reactor for Ring System

 Here, we make use of bus-bar reactors to tie together the separate bus sections.
-Here sections are formed of the generators and the feeders and are connected with each other by a common bus-bar as shown in the figure below.
+Here sections are formed of the generators and the feeders and are connected by a common bus bar as shown in the figure below.

-Bus-bar reactor facilitate parallel operation of large systems and are extensively put into operation.
+Bus-bar reactors facilitate the parallel operation of large systems and are extensively put into operation.

 Current Limiting Reactor for Tie-Bar System

 This is a modified configuration of the above system.
-This configuration will improve the voltage regulation between the feeder sections.
+This configuration of the current limiting reactor will improve the voltage regulation between the feeder sections.

 This system is suitable for the systems where generating systems are frequently added to the systems.

-In this system, the generator supplies power to the feeder directly and we connect generators to the common bus-bar through reactor.
+In this system, the generator supplies power to the feeder directly and we connect generators to the common bus bar through the reactor.

-The additional advantage is that, with the increase in the number of sections, the fault current does not exceed a certain vale.
-The size of individual reactor fixes this value.
-Hence, it requires no modifications for the existing switchgears.
+The additional advantage is that, with the increase in the number of sections, the fault current does not exceed a certain value.
+The size of an individual reactor fixes this value.
+Hence, it requires no modifications to the existing switchgear.